 Microsoft Word is a text processing application.
 It allows the user to configure the attributes of a document, such as layout and the styles of content, and to add their content in a variety of ways and formats to produce documents.

 Microsoft Excel is an application used for creating and editing spreadsheets.
 Spreadsheets are commonly used to working with sets of data containing text and numbers and for generating graphs and charts.

 Microsoft PowerPoint is commonly used to create presentations using slides.
 Though often used to make simple, bullet-pointed presentations, it has has a range of features that can allow a range of media in your presentation.
-Our guide to Presentations takes you through how to use PowerPoint effectively.

 Microsoft Access is used when working with databases using relational data.
 This is data held in tables which are then linked according to the relationships between the data.
 Access processes data using queries and you can use forms and reports to interact with the data in a user-friendly way.

 Once you've mastered the basics of whichever Office applications you want to use, you might want to look into further features that help with tasks.

 Microsoft have a selection of Office tips & tricks that can inspire you to work with these applications in different ways.